thomasw04/RustyBear-Engine/README.md

 ## Build from source

 1. Clone the repo
-2. Install rustup, gcc and libudev-dev (only on linux)
+2. Install rustup, gcc and (libudev-dev, libasound2-dev only on linux)
 3. Run ```cargo run --release```
 4. Profit :)